The Supreme Guide to LPR Causes & Treatment

 There are some foods that impair the function of the lower esophageal sphincter.
-Some relax the sphincter like chocolate, caffeine (coffee, tea, etc.) & alcohol.
-Others produce gas which presses up the sphincter, like onions.
+Some relax the sphincter-like chocolate, caffeine (coffee, tea, etc.) & alcohol.
+Others produce gas which presses open the sphincter, like onions.
 I will talk more about diet later in this article.

 If diet alone is not enough, there are also surgeries available: